 Creating stability and efficiency

 When issues occur in the future, Ornell knows that, by virtue of working in containers, recovery will be significantly easier and quicker than before.
-Whereas the team would spend between two and seven days recovering a cluster, in SUSE Rancher they can reprovision a new, identical cluster within hours.
+Whereas the team would spend between two and seven days recovering a cluster, in Rancher Prime they can reprovision a new, identical cluster within hours.
 Being able to bring systems back online within the same day reassures customers and internal stakeholders of ABAX’s inherent reliability.
 This has cemented trust and boosted reputation.

 Driving efficiencies, particularly in cloud computing, has also been a major focus for Ornell.
 As important as cloud migration is, there will always be a requirement for on-premises servers to do some of the heavy lifting.
 When using ABAX’s Open Street Map service, for example, reverse geocoding (looking up addresses and locations) can be expensive when carried out in the cloud.
-SUSE Rancher gives ABAX the option to run intensive geocoding exercises both in the cloud and on-premises.
+Rancher Prime gives ABAX the option to run intensive geocoding exercises both in the cloud and on-premises.
 What could cost in the region of 5000 British pounds a month to manage in the cloud becomes significantly less in a hybrid model.
 Managing such a complex and varied infrastructure would, historically, be impossible.
-SUSE Rancher brings an agnostic approach not only to containers but also to cloud and hybrid methodologies.
+Rancher Prime brings an agnostic approach not only to containers but also to cloud and hybrid methodologies.

 What were their requirements from their chosen platform vendor?